-tors (Tamborra et al. 2013) and as a prerequisite for flavor oscillation studies.
-A systematic analysis has revealed a long-lasting, nearly stationary dipole asymmetry of the lepton-number ( $\nu_e$ minus $\bar{\nu}e$ ) emission from the newly formed NS.
-In Fig. 1 we have shown typical directional distributions of the lepton-number flux for our 11.2 $M{\odot}$ model.
-This pronounced asymmetry builds up in parallel to the development of large-scale convective overturn behind the stalled shock and shows a fairly stable direction, which has no particular correlation with the numerical coordinate grid.
+We have recently explored the flavor-dependent neutrino emission of our 3D simulations to forecast possible signatures of hydrodynamical instabilities in large-scale neutrino detectors (Tamborra et al. 2013) and as a prerequisite for flavor oscillation studies.
+A systematic analysis has revealed a long-lasting, slowly evolving dipole asymmetry of the leptonnumber (v_e minus \bar{v}e) emission from the newly formed NS.
+In Fig. 1 we have shown typical directional distributions of the lepton-number flux for our 11.2 M{\odot} model.
+This pronounced asymmetry builds up in parallel to the development of largescale convective overturn behind the stalled shock and shows a fairly stable direction, which has no particular correlation with the numerical coordinate grid3.